-- When using an extended drainpipe, tighten the indoor connection with an additional protection tube to prevent it from pulling loose. - The drainpipe should slope downward at a gradient of at least 1/100 to prevent water from flowing back into the air conditioner. - To prevent the pipe from sagging, space hanging wires every 1-1.5m (39-59"). - Incorrect installation could cause water to flow back into the unit and flood it.
+- When using an extended drainpipe, tighten the indoor connection with an additional protection tube.
+This prevents it from pulling loose. - The drainpipe should slope downward at a gradient of at least 1/100 to prevent water from flowing back into the air conditioner. - To prevent the pipe from sagging, space hanging wires every 1-1.5m (39-59"). - If the outlet of the drainpipe is higher than the body's pump joint, use a lift pipe for the indoor unit's exhaust outlet.
+The lift pipe must be installed no higher than 55cm (21.7") from the ceiling board.
+The distance between the unit and the lift pipe must be less than 20cm (7.9").
+Incorrect installation could cause water to flow back into the unit and flood. - To prevent air bubbles, keep the drain hose level or slightly tiled up (<75mm / 3").